dtelaroli/terraform-test/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] Have used `terraform fmt --recursive` to format files
-- [ ] Have used `checkov -d .` to security and quality verifications
+- [ ] Have used `checkov --quiet -d .` to security and quality verifications
 - [ ] Fill rightly the Pull Request description

 ## What this pull request does?